HSBNE/hsbne.github.com/README.md

 3. Go to your repo on github, make a pull request.
 4. Wait for me to accept it.

+If it says that you have no changes, you may have to run git add FILENAME
 #### Windows

 Instructions coming, maybe from you?